Date: January 6, 2014 | Story: Tiffany Burgess Adams | Styling: Chip Jones & Mandy Keener |

 When the two-and-a-half year project came to completion, Taggart looked back to reflect on the experience.
 “When you pour as much of your life into a house as we did this one, you cannot leave the experience without thinking of friendship—and being happy to give them exactly what was right for them,” he says of his clients and friends the Solomons.
 “That is the reward of designing custom houses—helping a couple accomplish their dream house.”

-Architecture, kitchen design and project management Burt Taggart, Jr., Burt Taggart, III, Chris Diamond, Taggart Design Group, Little Rock, 225-4976, taggartdesigngroup.com
+Architecture, kitchen design and project management Burt Taggart, Jr., Burt Taggart, III, Chris Dimon, Taggart Design Group, Little Rock, 225-4976, taggartdesigngroup.com

 Construction consultant Paul Word, Custom Built, Inc., Little Rock, (501) 590-5864